-The Traffic Statistics page displays the network traffic of the LAN-WAN and WLAN-WLAN sent and received packets, allowing you to monitor the volume of Internet traffic statistics.
+The Traffic Statistics page displays the network traffic of the LAN-WAN and WLAN-WAN sent and received packets, allowing you to monitor the volume of Internet traffic statistics.

 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the modem router. - 2.
 Go to Advanced > System Tools > Statistics. - 3.
 Toggle on Enable Traffic Statistics, and then you can monitor the traffic statistics in Traffic Statistics List section.
+This function is disabled by default.